 Event management and effective Event Planner, you have to bring an array of skills and abilities to the table – and trust us when we say – it is far from your average office job.

 A successful Event Manager will have excellent interpersonal skills, be an exceptional team player, and will have a knack for keeping those around them feeling upbeat and positive.
 They’ll be so passionate about the event they’re organising; it’ll radiate – and the energy will be infectious!

-They’ll be using those interpersonal skills to make meaningful connections too – networking with other event planners, developing a rich web of industry experts.
+They’ll be using those interpersonal skills to make meaningful connections too – networking with other event planners, and developing a rich web of industry experts.
 They’ll also be minor tech whizzes – not afraid to get stuck into exploring new tech options to be used as a support tool for events, reaping up the benefits of what the modern world can bring.

-However, if there is one thing that an Event Management Planner really cannot falter on – above all else – it’s organisation and planning.
+However, if there is one thing that an Event Management Planner cannot falter on – above all else – it’s organisation and planning.
 Planning needs to be meticulous, and the organisation needs to be next-level.

-The thing is, with poor planning, and organisation, these things can, and do, happen.
+The thing is, with poor planning and organisation, these things can and do happen.

 What are your Event goals and objectives?